jdelkins/shorten_path/README.md

              character sequence to end the last element
 ```

-The "lead-in" and "lead-out" options are the main distinct features of this tool, otherwise it might
+The "lead-in" and "lead-out" options are the main distinct features of this
-as well be implemented a shell function.
-They can be any string or binary data.
-See some examples
+tool, otherwise it might as well be implemented a shell function.
+They can be
-below.
+any string or binary data.
+See some examples in the section below.

+The first and last elements are never shortened by this tool under any
+circumstances, although their output may be modified by the optional `-h`,
+`-H`, `-t`, and `-T` options.
+These work just like `-i` and `-o` but are
+applied respectively to the first and last path elements, in case you want
+their formatting to be distinct.

-The `--length` option will forego any shortening (simply outputting the command line argument)
+The `--length` option will forego any shortening (simply outputting the command
-unless the unshortened path is longer than this integer.
+line argument) unless the unshortened path is longer than this integer.

-The `--minimum-element-savings` option won't shorten a path element unless the shortened path
+The `--minimum-element-savings` option won't shorten a path element unless the
-element (excluding any lead-in or lead-out strings) is shorter than the unshortened path element by
+shortened path element (excluding any lead-in or lead-out strings) is shorter
-at least this number of characters.
-This option is handy when the lead-in and -out include printable
+than the unshortened path element by at least this number of characters.
+This
+option is handy when the lead-in and -out include printable text.
+This utility
-text.
-This utility doesn't know or care whether the lead-in and -out will be printable, or rather
+doesn't know or care whether the lead-in and -out will be printable, or rather
 some zero-width formatting code, and we don't care.
-We just assume they are zero width, unless you,
+We just assume they are
-the caller, dictates a different economic with this option.
+zero width, unless you, the caller, dictates a different economic with this
+option.

+Subject to the above, each path element is shortened, at the suffix end, to the
+fewest number of characters so as to remain uniquely identifiable by inspection
+in the filesystem.
+It is hoped that, with the aid, for example, of
+tab-completion, that you could navigate to the same place using `cd` on a Unix
+shell, provided only with the visual output of this tool.

+The tool should work fine with "fake" or non-existent paths, although the
+uniqueness test is meaningless (every non-existent path is unique relative to
+all of the existing paths) and all of the non-existent elements
+will be shortened the minimum length.

 ## Examples